s-johansson/monitoring-common-shell-library/FUNCREF.md

 | Type | `int` |
 | Value | 0 on success, 1 on failure |

-### 39d.
-Additional Information

-Todo: remove the call to is_empty_str() by 2017-12-31 and return an error if undeclared instead.

 ## 40. Function `is_match`

 ### 40a.
 About

-invokes the Basic Calculator (bc) and provideѕ it the given $condition.
+invokes the Basic Calculator (bc) and provides it the given $condition.
 If the condition is met, bc returns '1' - in this is_match() returns 0.
 Otherwise if the condition fails, bc will return '0', than is_match() returns 1.